ffrazatto/data_cleaning/CodeBook.md

 ## 3. Transformations

 There were only one significant transforamtion that altered the data.
-As requested, the data set was grouped by activiy and the average for each column was taken.
+As requested, the data set was grouped by activiy and subject id then the average for each column was taken.

 ## 4. Final Data

-The final data is composed by 6 rows and 80 columns.
+The final data is composed by 180 rows and 81 columns.
 Each row corresponds to a
-activity: walking, walking-upsatairs, walking-downstairs, laying, sitting and standing.
-The first column displays the activity in which the measerument was executed and each subsequent column correspods to the average, by activity, of the calculated means and standard deviations of each sensor measurement.
+activity: walking, walking-upsatairs, walking-downstairs, laying, sitting and standing for **each subject**.
+The first column displays the activity in which the measerument was executed, the second is the subject id and each subsequent column correspods to the average, by activity, of the calculated means and standard deviations of each sensor measurement.